Islandora/islandora_newspaper_batch/README.md

 The predicate of the relationship to the parent.
 Defaults to "isMemberOfCollection".

 --parent_relationship_uri
 The namespace URI of the relationship to the parent.
-Defaults to "info:fedora/fedora-system:def/relations-ex ternal#".
+Defaults to "info:fedora/fedora-system:def/relations-external#".

 --target
 The target to directory or zip file to scan.
 Requires the full path to your archive from root directory. e.g. /var/www/drupal/sites/archive.zip Required.